IllSmithDa/SalesforceNotes/admin/lightning2.md

       - Users don’t have the create permission for the object

       - The New action isn’t part of the search layout for the object’s list view

+# App Manager

+  1. You can upgrade a class app to lightning app in the app manager settings